dosipod/SrWiki/2D-Support.md

 ## 2D Segments
 As WLED supports multiple segments, all effects and therefore also 2D effects are first projected on a segment.
 In [1D, a segment is a zone on a LED strip](https://github.com/Aircoookie/WLED/wiki/Segments) and is specified by Start Led and a Stop Led.
 In 2D, a segment is a rectangle on a 2D matrix and 2D effects plot on this rectangle using x,y coordinates of the SEGMENT.
-In order to use the 1D segment UI to specify a segment rectangle, currently the following trick is used:
+A rectangle can be defined in the Segment UI where the start led specifies the top-left and the stop led specifies the bottom-right of the rectangle.
+Segments can overlap.
+In fact overlapping creates very nice effects.

+To get the (x,y) coordinates from the start and stop led:
-Segment top left = (start%matrixWidth, start/matrixWidth)
+* Segment top left = (start%matrixWidth, start/matrixWidth)

-Segment bottom right = (stop%matrixWidth, stop/matrixWidth)
+* Segment bottom right = (stop%matrixWidth, stop/matrixWidth)

 Example of 1 segment (default) covering a whole 16x16 matrix:
 * start = 0, stop = 255